SaraGadAlMawla/colorPicker/README.md

 - Choose a color and a theme
 - Click "get color scheme" to get 5 colors according to the theme selected
-from the drop down menue
+from the drop down menu
 - Copy the hex colors by clicking on them

 ### Screenshots